EvanChain/AdultSwap-core/README.md

-# Uniswap v4 Core
+# AdultSwap Core

 [![Lint](https://github.com/Uniswap/v4-core/actions/workflows/lint.yml/badge.svg)](https://github.com/Uniswap/v4-core/actions/workflows/lint.yml)
 [![Tests](https://github.com/Uniswap/v4-core/actions/workflows/tests-merge.yml/badge.svg)](https://github.com/Uniswap/v4-core/actions/workflows/tests-merge.yml)

-Uniswap v4 is a new automated market maker protocol that provides extensible and customizable pools. `v4-core` hosts the core pool logic for creating pools and executing pool actions like swapping and providing liquidity.
+AdultSwap is a new automated market maker protocol that extends the Uniswap V4 protocol.

+This project is only for study and research purposes and cannot be used for any commercial purpose.

 The contracts in this repo are in early stages - we are releasing the draft code now so that v4 can be built in public, with open feedback and meaningful community contribution.
 We expect this will be a months-long process, and we appreciate any kind of contribution, no matter how small.